beardedgm/Soundboard/README.md

 - Loop a track or jump back 5, 15, or 20 seconds.
 - Visual indicator showing whether a track is playing, paused, or stopped.
 - Loop button now displays "Loop: On" when looping and is highlighted.
+- Sounds are stored in IndexedDB so large audio data is no longer kept in `localStorage`.